MelanieBrg/melaniebrg.github.io/content/posts/HCI/simple-unity-project/index.en.md

 ---

+### Introduction

-In this article, I will walk you through the process of developing a simple rollerball game in Unity, where the player controls a ball on a plane, collecting stars while avoiding red enemies.
+In this article, I will walk you through the process of developing a rollerball game in Unity, where the player controls a ball on a plane, collecting stars while avoiding red enemies.
 My game includes both static and shooter enemies, a health system with three lives, and a Game Over screen that allows players to restart or exit the game.
 Let's dive into the development process step by step.

 ### Game development